userapp-io/userapp-tornado/README.md

             """Delete an existing thread (admin only)."""
             print(self.user_id) # Do something with the authorized user.

+For a full demo app, see [Tempbox](https://github.com/userapp-io/tempbox-python-angularjs) − A temporary file storage demo app powered by UserApp, Python (Tornado) and AngularJS.

 ## Dependencies

 * [UserApp for Python](https://github.com/userapp-io/userapp-python) (userapp)

+## Help

+Contact us via email at support@userapp.io or visit our [support center](https://help.userapp.io).

 ## License